dfoderick/bitshovel/README.md

 ```
 redis-cli PUBLISH bitshovel.send "Hello from BitShovel!"
 ```
-After a few seconds delay the bitshovel.read terminal should show the message that you just sent to bitcoin.
+After a few seconds delay the bitshovel.watch terminal should show the message that you just sent to bitcoin.

 You can also find the message on bitcoin explorer.
 https://bitgraph.network/explorer/ewogICJ2IjogMywKICAicSI6IHsKICAgICJmaW5kIjogeyAib3V0LmIwIjogeyAib3AiOiAxMDYgfSwgIm91dC5oMSI6ICI2ZDAyIiwgIm91dC5zMiI6IkhlbGxvIGZyb20gQml0U2hvdmVsISIgfSwKICAgICJwcm9qZWN0IjogeyAib3V0LiQiOiAxIH0KICB9Cn0=